The Elite 8 Sports Viz Contest

-Tableau Public's "Gamemaster"- Jewel Loree- was never an athlete.
+Tableau Public's "Gamemaker"- Jewel Loree- was never an athlete.
 However, she did compete in competitive marching band.
 To commemorate the most sport-like thing she ever did, she created this dashboard on Drum Corps International, the Major League of marching band.
 (ESPN broadcasts the DCI championship so it is totally a sport.)
 Click the buttons on the top to see historic scores for each corps.
 Check out the charts below the map to see how the Blue Devils of Concord, California dominate the competition.
 Click on a winning program to watch it on youtube.

 How to Enter

 Find some related to a sport of your choosing.
 For this contest, we are going with the SportAccord definition of a sport:

 - be in no way harmful to any living creature

 - not rely on equipment provided by a single supplier (excluding proprietary games such as arena football)

 - not rely on any "luck" element specifically designed into the sport